canonical/mlmd-operator/terraform/README.md

 ## Requirements
 This module requires a `juju` model to be available.
 Refer to the [usage section](#usage) below for more details.

+## Compatibility
+This terraform module is compatible with charms of version >= ckf-1.9 due to changes in the charm's relations.

 ## API

 ### Inputs